AHCC (Active Hexose Correlated Compound)

 Chemotherapy — used adjunctively in Japan; consult oncologist for specific regimens.

-Immunosuppressants — AVOID in transplant patients without medical supervision; immune activation opposes intentional immunosuppression.
+Immunosuppressants — avoid in transplant patients without medical supervision; immune activation opposes intentional immunosuppression.

 Anticoagulants — theoretical minor bleeding risk.